lxc/incus-os/doc/basic-install-steps.md

 ## Fetching the encryption recovery key

-Incus OS will warn you if you haven't retrieved the encryption recovery key.
+IncusOS will warn you if you haven't retrieved the encryption recovery key.
 You can do so with the following command.
 Make sure to store the key someplace safe!